How to Memorize Shakespeare: A Practical Guide for Actors

 Shakespeare is hard to memorize because it's basically a different language.
 The inverted syntax, old vocabulary, and dense imagery mean standard memorization techniques won't work until you actually understand what you're saying.
 Trying to memorize cold, without speaking and understanding the text first, is like learning a piece of music by staring at the sheet without ever playing a note.

 The good news: once you crack the language, Shakespeare is actually easier to memorize than modern scripts.
-The verse structure, rhythm, and rhetorcal patterns give your brain anchors that prose doesn't have.
+The verse structure, rhythm, and rhetorical patterns give your brain anchors that prose doesn't have.

 Here's how to approach it.